Johnny G. Plate

 Johnny Gerard Plate (born 10 September 1956) is an Indonesian politician and businessman who served as Minister of Communication and Information Technology in Joko Widodo's Onward Indonesia Cabinet from 2019 to 2023.
 Previously, he served in the People's Representative Council for five years, and had been reelected for a second term in the 2019 election.
 He is a graduate of Atma Jaya Catholic University of Indonesia.

 On 17 May 2023, Plate was arrested under charges of corruption.
-The Attorney General of Indonesia formally made him a suspect of a Rp 8 trillion (USD 550 million) graft case related to Base Transceiver Station projects between 2020 and 2022.
+The Attorney General of Indonesia formally made him a suspect of a Rp 8 trillion (US$550 million) graft case related to Base Transceiver Station projects between 2020 and 2022.
 Mahfud MD was named acting Minister of Communication and Information Technology thereafter.

 Early life and education

 Johnny Gerard Plate was born in the town of Ruteng, in Flores, on 10 September 1956, from Paulus Plate, a health nurse, and Theresia Pora, an elementary school teacher.
 He studied economics and business management at the Atma Jaya Catholic University, from 1979 to 1986.